 Wesley produced two tracts– one on ‘The Origin of Power’ and another on ‘Liberty’.
 Wesley ultimately uses both essays to lay precepts against the circumstances of the American Revolution.
 In ‘Thoughts concerning the Origin of Power’ (1772), Wesley mainly tackles the notion if ‘power is derived from the people’, ridiculing the idea of ‘popular consent’ or democracy generating governing authority.
 Rather, “there is no power but from God”.
 However, this doesn’t make Wesley altogether anti-Republican.
 Instead, Wesley (can be read) as wanting political claims to be based upon right Reason.
-And, even if he is a non-egalitarian, Wesley is finally the benevolent sort.
+And, even if he is, more often than not, an non-egalitarian, Wesley is finally of the benevolent sort.
 In this series we will look his tract “On Liberty” later along with other Letters, but all the above need to be read together.

 After providing a sketch various forms of historical government, with democracy being rare if not extremely fleeting kind of polity, Wesley nuancedly asks, “But the grand question is, not in whom this power is lodged but from whom it is ultimately derived” (p.
 126, Misc.
 Works, V.3) .
 Of course, for Wesley, the source of power is God, Rom xiii.1, and all earthly power is ordained by Heavenly Will.
 But, Wesley’s scruple bears less upon who wields powered, but from whence its source.
 And, once the latter is established, then some of the particular claims of radical Whigs– like ‘free consent’– collapse, ‘by the very principle upon which they stand’.
 Wesley presents the more popular notion of Whiggery thusly:

-Wesley plays out the absurdity of Republican logic, noting it an error ‘generally practiced’ or believed, deserving an answer.
+Wesley plays out the absurdity of Republican logic, noting it an error ‘generally practiced’ or believed, easily answered.
 Wesley’s goes about this by considering ‘who are the people’ and, second, if indeed they freely give their own consent to government.
 If such people be naturally equal, then for Wesley these same persons must also be the master of their actions– a nay or yay in the matter of freedom.
-According to this criteria, a limited enfranchisement excludes large swaths of the population, especially women and minors, in effect, “depriving half of the human species of their natural right for want of a beard” (p.127).
+According to this criteria, a limited enfranchisement excludes large swaths of the population, especially women and minors, in effect, “depriving half of the human species of their natural right for want of a beard” without any deliberation on their part (p.127).

 But if this be true, women and minors have been deprived of consent either by their inherent weakness in capacity or by their relative social passivity.
-In circumstances of bodily weakness, it happens either by the superior strength or mental prowess of men.
-Wesley discusses passivity elsewhere, but for now assume it refers to a customary or generational deference among classes of men.
+In circumstances of bodily weakness, it transpires midst the superior strength, or mental prowess, of men.
+Wesley discusses passivity elsewhere, but for now assume it refers to a customary or generational deference between classes of men.
 Regardless, Wesley is suggesting distinction by inequality.
 Again, this inequality isn’t necessarily a brute kind, but may also include an intelligence like ‘wisdom’.
-Anyway, Wesley says, in almost a Hobbesian fashion, the alienation of a natural right transpires “by might overcoming right, by main strength; (for it is sure, that we are stronger than they; I mean that we have stronger limbs, if we have not stronger reason)”…
+Anyway, Wesley says, in almost a Hobbesian fashion, the alienation of a natural right occurs “by might overcoming right, by main strength; (for it is sure, that we [men] are stronger than they; I mean that we have stronger limbs, if we have not stronger reason)”…

-But this principle of “might over right” is not confined either to minors or women, but other classes of men, namely, those without property or suffer a ‘want of money’ (p.127).
-When all is said and done under limited enfranchisement (after gender, age, and wealth are calculated) is a small fraction of people who actually give consent.
-So, by the power of the people “they mean scarcely a tenth part of them” (p.128).
+But this principle of “might over right” is not confined to either minors or women, but other classes of men, namely, those without property or suffer a ‘want of money’ (p.127).
+When all is said and done under limited enfranchisement (after gender, age, and wealth are calculated) there is a small fraction of people who actually give consent.
+So, by the power of the people, ironically, “they mean scarcely a tenth part of them” (p.128).

-After ridiculing what Enlightened men believe to actually be the ‘people’, Wesley explores England’s own history, showing no instance where the ‘people’ were general in either their protest or election of rulers.
-Wesley pokes at the examples of Charles II and William III (perhaps Whiggery’s best precedents):
+After ridiculing what Enlightened men actually believe as to what makes the ‘people’, Wesley explores England’s own history, showing no instance where the whole of the ‘people’, universally speaking, ever elected or compelled their rulers.
+Wesley pokes at the examples of Charles II and William III (perhaps Whiggery’s best example), showing hardly a majority:

-Given England’s best examples of democratic power, the number of freemen always has been incredibly small, rendering any claim of free consent by a majority a mere fantasy. hardly exists.
-Indeed, Wesley ridicules the examples of such largely fictional while the reality is usually a rise to some sort of oligarchy or absolutism:
+Given England’s best examples of democratic power, the number of freemen has always relatively small, rendering any claim of free consent a fantasy.
+Indeed, Wesley ridicules the examples of such fictional wishes while the reality is typically a rising oligarchy or other absolutism:

-We may assume those who ‘qualification’ due to lack of strength, even wisdom, suffer circumstances of birth or otherwise beyond their control.
-Maybe such conditions are better ascribed to Providence or perhaps even divine national Election.
+We may assume those disqualified by lack of strength, even wisdom, suffer circumstances of birth or otherwise beyond their control.
+Maybe such conditions are better ascribed to Providence or perhaps even a kind of divine Election.
 Again, there is no power but of God.

 Where he departs from Republicanism is not by arbitrary enfranchisement, but when it credits power to the wrong font.
 Indeed, Republicanism might be digestible if openly aristocratic & organic to the past.
 However, in so far as it insists “power is derived from the consent of the people”, not of God, it’s based on an ill-framed logic, liable to exaggerated injustice, and ultimately chaotic in nature– giving way to either mob rule or abject tyranny.
 Again, even the best democracy is quickly swallowed up by despotic or elitist forces.
 Not surprisingly Wesley’s ‘Calm Address’ returns us to sentiments expressed in ‘Origin of Power’: